 Noah’s pumpkin was a creative mix of eyes, nose, mouth, eyebrows, and scars that only an 8 year old boy would want on his pumpkin.
 He was so proud of it and I loved every minute of it.

 It showed me again how important the time we spend with our children is.
 How precious.
 How short.
 Nothing is as important as those few moments that we get to teach them that Mom will do anything for them.
-Nothing on this earth is more important than that child and his siblings.
-That he is loved.
-That we can smile and laugh and live and love no matter what life throws at us.
+Nothing on this earth is more important than that child and his siblings and showing him he is loved, that we can smile and laugh and live and love no matter what life throws at us.

-Noah is without a doubt my most challenging child, but he is also absolutely precious to me and I love him “100%” as we say in my house.
+Noah is my most challenging child, but he is still a really good kid and absolutely precious to me.
+I love him “100%” as we say in my house.
 I wonder if maybe he is challenging because he needs the reassurance of a mother’s unconditional love more than the other children but doesn’t know how to express it.
-I hope Noah remembers all of my love for him in the pumpkin carving, and I hope that I do something to show him how precious and loved he is each and every day.
+I hope he remembers all of my love for him in the pumpkin carving, and I hope that I do something to show him how precious and loved he is each and every day.

-Thank you for inviting me to your classroom Noah, and thank you to Noah’s teacher for letting me see into that precious window of my child’s world.
+Thank you for inviting me to your classroom Noah, and thank you to Noah’s teacher for letting me look in that precious window of my child’s world.

 As you come to him, the living Stone–rejected by men but chosen by God and precious to him